-We offer an informal mentoring scheme to support law students and legal aid lawyers in the early stages of their careers.
-If you would like a mentor who could give you advice or simply talk to you about life in practice, e-mail us at email@example.com and we will try to find someone suitable.
-Please state in your e-mail what stage of your career you are at, what areas of practice you are interested in and the sort of advice you need.
+We offer an informal mentoring scheme to support law students who want to work in legal aid, and legal aid lawyers in the early stages of their careers.
+If you would like a mentor who could give you advice about working in legal aid or simply talk to you about life in practice, please complete this form.

 Could you become a mentor?

 We have a lot of interest in our mentoring scheme so are always looking for new mentors to help us meet demand.

 The scheme is very flexible.
 Mentoring generally takes place over email and you volunteer to take on a new mentee when you can fit this in (no thumbscrews applied).
 By signing up now you are registering your interest so we can notify you of new opportunities to mentor as they come up.

 How much time does it take?
 It could be that your mentee just needs a one off piece of advice or perhaps the pairing could run longer term – whatever both sides are comfortable with.